-To assist business with this the CIPD has published a guide “COVID-19: returning to the workplace” outlining the importance for companies to plan the next steps and recommends companies to consider all the options to react quickly should current measures change; since returning to work is proving more challenging for companies due to ever-present concern of a second spike in COVID-19 cases, the CIPD advice businesses to consider the following 3 key test questions before asking employees return to the workplace:
+To assist business with this the CIPD has published a guide “COVID-19: returning to the workplace” outlining the importance for companies to plan the next steps.
+It recommends companies consider all the options to react quickly should current measures change.
+Since returning to work proves more challenging for companies due to ever-present concern of a second spike in COVID-19 cases, the CIPD advice businesses to consider the following 3 key test questions before asking employees return to the workplace:

 Is it essential?

 Are employees required to be at the workplace?
-If working from home is not currently possible, the company could offer other arrangements, such as keeping staff on the Government’s Job Retention Scheme now extended until October 2020.
+If working from home is not currently possible, the company could offer other arrangements.
+For instance, the option of keeping staff on the Government’s Job Retention Scheme now extends until October 2020.

 Is it sufficiently safe?

-Has the company carried out COVID-19 risk assessments to establish what guidelines need to be in place to safeguard their employees?
+Has the company carried out COVID-19 risk assessments to establish what guidelines are needed to safeguard employees?